Byron Buxton Player Props: Twins vs. Yankees

-After going 0-for-2 in his most recent game, Byron Buxton and the Minnesota Twins take on the New York Yankees (who will hand the ball to Nestor Cortes Jr.) at 7:05 PM ET on Friday.
+The Minnesota Twins, including Byron Buxton (hitting .200 in his past 10 games, with two home runs, four walks and five RBI), battle starting pitcher Domingo German and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Yankees.
+In his last game he had a hitless performance (0-for-3) against the Yankees.

 Byron Buxton Game Info & Props vs. the Yankees